-What is a thread?
+This is a summary on scheduler activation.
+To discuss about scheduler activation, we must first understand what is a thread.
 A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.

 - Good functionality, system wide integration